Control of memory effects in a spin-boson system by periodic driving: Conclusions and outlooks

 We have investigated the role of memory effects in the spin-boson system under external periodic driving, highlighting and explaining a peak structure in the non-Markovianity measure based on the trace distance approach~\cite{non_markov_orig} as a function of the driving strength.
 The numerical evidence obtained using the HEOM technique has been interpreted by means of Floquet theory, through the analysis of the operator structure of the Floquet-Lindblad master equation.
 At driving strengths corresponding to crossings of the Floquet quasienergies, the master equation undergoes a structural change and a nearly decoherence-protected subspace arises.
 This is evidenced by the emergence of much longer relaxation times and a corresponding signature in the non-Markovianity measure.
 These findings provide complementary insights into coherence protection compared to previous work~\cite{hanggi2004a,one_over_f_noise, Blais2025}, suggesting a universally valid mechanism that does not rely on low-temperature regimes or highly specific environmental features.
 Furthermore, our results reveal a peculiar mechanism linking extended coherence times and enhanced non-Markovianity, to the extent that the maximizing pair of initial states can be identified at the quasienergy crossings by the one maximizing the coherence time, suggesting a strategy for the efficient control of memory effects by periodic driving.
-This opens new avenues for applications requiring long-time coherence preservation in open quantum system dynamics, such as solid-state qubits used for quantum computation. \paragraph*{Acknowledgements} B.V. acknowledges support by the Italian Ministry of Research and Next Generation EU via the NQSTI-Spoke1-BaC project QSynKrono (contract n.
-PE00000023-QuSynKrono).
+This opens new avenues for applications requiring long-time coherence preservation in open quantum system dynamics, such as solid-state qubits used for quantum computation.